benbahrenburg/Ti.GA/README.md

 <h2>Module Properties</h2>

 The v3 version of the Google Analytics SDK works using a series of string constants.
-A full list of the module properties is available [here]()
+A full list of the module properties is available [here](https://github.com/benbahrenburg/Ti.GA/blob/master/Documentation/Properties.md).

 <h2>Tracker Methods</h2>